prabhu43/cka-exam/artifacts/section-3/03-service.md

 - FQDN: <svcname>.<namespace>.svc.<cluster_domain>
 - cluster domain: default is `cluster.local`
   - can be found at `networking.dnsDomain` in kubeadm config map
+  - can be found in kubelet config `/var/lib/kubelet/config.yaml`

 ### Headless Services
 - set `.spec.clusterIP` to `None`